-Subject to certain limitations and requirements (including a minimum holding period), Italian resident individuals not engaged in an entrepreneurial activity may be exempt from Italian capital gain taxes, including the imposta sostitutiva, on capital gains realised upon sale or redemption of the Notes if the Notes are included in a long-term savings account (piano di risparmio a lungo termine) that meets the requirements set forth in Article 1(100-114) of the Finance Act 2017 or in Article 1(211-215) of the Finance Act 2019, or in Article 13-bis of Decree-Law no. 124 of 26 October 2019 (the "Tax Decree 2019") and Ministerial Decree of 30 April 2019, as subsequently amended (lastly by Article 68 of Law Decree No. 104 of 14 August 2020), depending on the date of incorporation of the relevant "piano di risparmio a lungo termine".
-According to article 1(221-226) of Finance Act 2020 (Law No. 178 of 30 December 2020), under some conditions, capital losses realised upon sale or redemption of the Notes if the Notes are included in a long-term savings account (piano di risparmio a lungo termine) that meets specific requirements, give rise to a tax credit amounting to the lower of the capital losses and the 20% of the amount invested in the long-term saving accounts (piano di risparmio a lungo termine).
+Subject to certain limitations and requirements (including a minimum holding period), Italian resident individuals not engaged in an entrepreneurial activity may be exempt from Italian capital gain taxes, including the imposta sostitutiva, on capital gains realised upon sale or redemption of the Notes if the Notes are included in a long-term savings account (piano di risparmio a lungo termine) that meets all the requirements from time to time applicable set forth under Italian law.
+According to article 1(221-226) of Finance Act 2020 (Law No. 178 of 30 December 2020), under some conditions, capital losses realised upon sale or redemption of the Notes if the Notes are included in a long-term savings account (piano di risparmio a lungo termine) that meets specific requirements, give rise to a tax credit amounting to the lower of the capital losses and: (i) the 20% of the amount invested in the long-term saving accounts (piano di risparmio a lungo termine) for investments made by 2021; and (ii) the 10% of the amount invested in the long-term saving accounts (piano di risparmio a lungo termine) for investments made by 2022.

 Any capital gains realised by a Noteholder which is an Italian Fund will not be subject to imposta sostitutiva, but will be included in the result of the relevant portfolio.
-Such result will not be taxed with the Italian Fund, but subsequent distributions in favour of unitholders or shareholders may be subject to the Collective Investment Fund Substitute Tax (with certain adjustments).
+Such result will not be taxed with the Italian Fund.